-- smoother and faster interactions that don’t require the user to refresh the entire page
+- smoother and faster interactions that do not require the user to refresh the entire page

-- ways to validate data that users submit before it hits the network
+- ways to validate data that users submit before that data hits the network

 - interactive charts

-There are many situations when extra layers can fail to load or are filtered.
-This can happen due to:
+There are many situations when extra layers can fail to load or are filtered, for example: